frankframework/frank-manual/docs/source/advancedDevelopment/properties/referencing.rst

 #.
 Please install Frank!Runner from https://github.com/ibissource/frank-runner if you have not done so already.
 You should have the following directory structure: ::

      projects
-     |- tomcat4ibis
+     |- frank-runner
         |- build.properties
+        |- start.bat
-        |- tomcat4ibis.bat
+        |- stop.bat
       |- ...

    ..
 WARNING::

-      Tomcat4Frank currently only works for Windows.
+      Frank!Runner currently only works for Windows.
 If you use Linux, please work with Docker4Frank (https://www.github.com/ibissource/docker4ibis).
 Apply these instructions differently when needed.

 #.
 Please make a subdirectory ``advancedDevelopmentProperties`` within ``projects``.
 Then open ``build.properties`` and give it the following contents: ::